 If you’re interested in having the chameleon plant growing in your yard, pond, or bog, look at ways to minimize chameleon plant care by planting in containers and contained areas.
 Learning how to grow chameleon groundcover is not hard, once you’ve learned how to keep it under control.

 Growing chameleon plants need little encouragement.
 They can quickly cover an area.
 Just as easily, chameleon groundcover can get out of hand.
 Plant rhizomes into a large container and sink it into a hole in the ground in the area where coverage is desired.

 Get the chameleon plant growing near a buried fence or sidewalk that may limit growth and spread.
 Sprigs growing out of the designated area should be removed at the rhizome.

-Plant chameleon ground cover in a full sun or a partially shaded area.
-Best color develops in a sunny spot, but the plant remains vigorous in a shaded area.
+Plant chameleon groundcover in a full sun or a partially shaded area.
+The best color develops in a sunny spot, but the plant remains vigorous in a shaded area.
 Have the chameleon plant growing in large areas where it can be mowed, if desired.
 You don’t want this plant growing near landscaped areas that it might invade.
 Avoid growing it near the porch or deck, as growing chameleon plants emit a fragrance similar to diesel fuel.